 - Smoking increases the amount of cholesterol and unhealthy fats circulating in the blood.
 This can build up the walls of the arteries which blocks normal blood flow and can lead to heart attack or stroke.

 - Smoking causes inflammation in the tissues and small airways of the lungs.
-This causes shortness of breath, and can develop into scar tissue over time.
-It can eventually lead to chronic cough with mucus.
+This causes shortness of breath and can develop into scar tissue over time.
+It can eventually lead to a chronic cough with mucus.

 - Smoking causes emphysema.
 Alveoli are the tiny sacs in the lungs that allow oxygen exchange to happen – smoking destroys them.
 When they are destroyed, alveoli do not grow back.
 This causes emphysema to develop, which causes shortness of breath and can lead to death.

 - Smoking temporarily paralyzes and can kill cilia, which leads to respiratory infections.
 Cilia are the tiny hairs that line our airways.
 They keep our lungs clean by wiping out mucus and dirt.
 Without them, we are more prone to colds and infections.